1984 Australian Touring Car Championship: Teams and drivers

 The following teams and drivers competed in the 1984 Australian Touring Car Championship.

 Race calendar

 The 1984 Australian Touring Car Championship was contested over a seven-round series with one race per round.

 Points system

 Cars competed in two engine displacement classes, "up to and including 3000cc" and "3001-6000cc".

 Points were awarded for the first twenty outright places in each round using a two tier system as shown in the following table.

-3001-6000cc consisted of BMW 635 CSi, Chevrolet Camaro Z28, Ford XD Falcon, Ford XE Falcon, Holden VH Commodore, Mazda RX-7 and Nissan Bluebird Turbo.
+The 3001-6000cc class was made up of BMW 635 CSi, Chevrolet Camaro Z28, Ford XD Falcon, Ford XE Falcon, Holden VH Commodore, Mazda RX-7 and Nissan Bluebird Turbo.